ChefKissInc/QEMUAppleSilicon/README.md

 This was done due to other entities shadowing the project with proprietary, paid solutions based mostly verbatim on this project.

 The parts of QEMU which are licensed under the "version 2 or later" clause retain their original license restrictions and copyright holders.

-The parts that are only GNU General Public License, version 2, with no "or later" clause, will be removed in subsequent commits.
-You may explicitly contact us for early/faster removal of your code if desired.
+The parts that are not will be removed in subsequent commits, you may explicitly contact us for early/faster removal of your code if desired.

 Restrictions apply for the branding of the “ChefKiss Inferno” project, see [here](./ui/icons/CKBrandingNotice.md).

 QEMU is a copyright and trademark of Fabrice Bellard.
-QEMU is unaffiliated with this project.
+QEMU, Fabrice Bellard, and the QEMU developers are unaffiliated with this project.

-iOS is a copyright and trademark of Apple, Inc. Apple, Inc. is unaffiliated with this project.
+Apple, Inc. is unaffiliated with this project.